sagnikgh1899/data-512-wildfire_smoke_analysis/README.md

 ## Reproducing the analysis
 To reproduce this analysis, follow these steps:
-1. Clone this repository to your local machine.
+1. Clone this repository to the local machine.
-2. Ensure you have Python installed with the required libraries.
+2. Ensure that Python is installed with the required libraries.
 3. Download the GeoJSON Files.zip from [this link](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) and extract the "USGS_Wildland_Fire_Combined_Dataset.json" file and place it under the data folder.
 4. Run Data_Acquisition.ipynb to generate the dataset "all_fire_data_with_distance.csv" inside the 'intermediate data' folder that will be required for further analysis.
 5. Next, run Analysis_Prediction_And_Visualization.ipynb to get the smoke estimate, build a prediction model and generate two of the visualizations.